 Wow, your child is 3!
-Three-year-olds want to know how everything works, and aren’t afraid to ask questions.
+Three-year-olds want to know how everything works and aren’t afraid to ask questions.
 That doesn't mean you need to have all the answers, though.
-You and your child can have a lot of fun simply pondering and exploring his curiosities together.
+You and your child can have a lot of fun simply pondering and exploring their curiosities together.
 So when your child asks something like, “Why is the sky blue?” try saying, “I don’t know.
 What do you think?” before launching into a scientific explanation.
-If he's asking lots of questions about a specific topic and you don't know the answers, head to the library and find a children's book about it that you can read together.
+If they’re asking lots of questions about a specific topic and you don't know the answers, head to the library and find a children's book about it that you can read together.

 Age 3 is time for a thorough checkup with the pediatrician to make sure your child's growth and development are on track.

 Average weight for a 36-month-old is around 30.7 pounds for girls and 31.8 pounds for boys.
 Average height is around 37.1 inches for girls and 37.5 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

 At your child's checkup, the doctor will plot their weight and height on a 3-year-old growth chart.
 The chart shows a child's measurements at each visit, as well as a curve of average growth for each weight and height percentile.
 This will help the doctor confirm your child is growing at a healthy rate.

 “What should my 36-month-old be doing?” you ask?
 Between stringing together multi-word phrases to mastering potty training, here are some 36-month-old milestones you can expect in the coming weeks (if your toddler hasn’t already hit them).